MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1.md

 - The **Action center** lists remediation actions that were taken.
 For example, if a file is sent to quarantine, or a URL is blocked, each action is listed in the Action center on the History tab.
 - The **Reports** section includes reports that show threats detected and their status.

-To learn more, see the Getting started section in this guide.
+To learn more, see [Get started with Microsoft Defender for Endpoint Plan 1 (preview)](mde-plan1-getting-started.md).

 ### APIs[Get started with Microsoft Defender for Endpoint Plan 1 (preview)](mde-plan1-getting-started.md)